[Bishop Strickland]:

 always known what to do when the line appears.

-going to say some things plainly, because the hour for careful
+to say some things plainly, because the hour for careful phrasing

-who will say that naming realities like this is divisive.
-They
+will say that naming realities like this is divisive.
+They are

 those who contradict her openly.
 What is divisive is calling